 Another way to analyze how to maximize income and minimize expenses is to model various scenarios and outcomes.

-The Planning & Guidance Center on NetBenefits is a great resource for retirement planning.
-The section provides information and powerful tools that allow you to model your total retirement income.
-In the Help & Methodology section of the Planning & Guidance Center, access the series of short videos showing how to:
+Planning Summary on NetBenefits is a great resource for retirement planning.
+This section provides access to information and powerful tools that allow you to model your total retirement income.

-The primary objective of the retirement modeling tool is to provide you with education about your current savings and estimated future contributions, and the potential impact they may have on your estimated income in retirement.
+The primary objective of the Retirement Analysis tool is to provide you with education about your current savings and estimated future contributions, and the potential impact they may have on your estimated income in retirement.
 The tool allows you to explore hypothetical scenarios to potentially improve your retirement planning strategy.

 It also offers a hypothetical illustration of the amount of monthly income you could potentially have in retirement.
 The overall score reflects your expected ability to meet expenses.
 It’s important that you understand the Retirement Score and perform the available interest sensitivity.
 Review the Results Chart, which shows the potential gaps and offers valuable suggestions.
 Analyze the potential impact of debt consolidation (know what we own and what we owe).